CANDIDATES

 ABOUT

-Representation Matters is committed to changing the face of power by standing with and supporting progressive Black women and women of color candidates running for elected office.
+Representation Matters is committed to changing the face of power by standing with and supporting Black women and women of color candidates running for elected office.